Haldimand and Norfolk Counties

 The British-owned and backed GTR had emerged in 1852 as a major railway that was coincidentally destined to become a dominant economic and social force in Upper Canada, even though its grand design was to be a trunk railway link between Portland, Maine and a US Midwest terminus at Chicago, Illinois.
 The Grand Trunk had already adopted the 5'ft 6" gauge (see Railway Gauges in Ontario) for legislative, political and competitive reasons at its Portland, Maine starting point.
 Construction on its geographically-necessary Montreal-Toronto main line began in 1853, and the first trains in each direction passed each other in October 1856.

 By late 1856, the GTR had reached Sarnia via Guelph and Stratford.
 It became the second railway presence in the former Haldimand County with its deal-making with the faltering B&LH (see above under the "Buffalo, Brantford & Goderich Railway [BB&G"]).
-The GTR interchanged border-to-border traffic between Buffalo and Sarnia via Stratford, with the co-operation of the BB&G/B&LH on the Buffalo-Stratford stretch.
+The GTR fully intended to interchange border-to-border traffic between Buffalo and Sarnia via Stratford, with the co-operation of the BB&G/B&LH on the Buffalo-Stratford stretch.
 As noted above, as the GTR's overall competition with the GWR intensified, to expedite this traffic with the through movement of US railroad Standard Gauge cars rather than by means of the expensive unloading and reloading, the GTR initially planned on laying an inside Standard Gauge third rail between Stratford and Sarnia, with the intended understanding for the B&LH to do the same between Buffalo/Fort Erie and Stratford.
 When the B&LH could not raise the capital for its obligation under this agreement, it agreed to joint management with the GTR in 1864 in exchange for the necessary financial support.
 For all practical purposes this brought the B&LH under the control of the GTR, which subsequently acquired it under a perpetual lease in 1870.

 The GTR's eventual solution to the "mixed gauge" challenge was the use of an ingenious moveable axle system, and later the exchange of bogie trucks (complete two-axle wheel assemblies) on the car bodies.